mostafa-bendary17/DevOps-Profile/README.md

 ---

-### 🏆 Achievements & Process Improvement
+## 🏆 Achievements & Process Improvement

-- 📌 Part of the core team that achieved the **CMMI Certification** for Watan Company
+📌 Part of the core team that achieved the **CMMI Certification** for Watan First Digital Company
-- 📂 Prepared and documented all required processes, workflows, and **CM audit** materials for CMMI assessments
+📂 Prepared and documented all required processes, workflows, and CM audit materials for CMMI assessments
+🎖️ Honored as the **Best Employee of the Quarter** at Watan First Digital Company
+🎖️ Honored as the **Best Employee of the Month** at my first company

 ---

 ### 🐧 Linux & ERP Server Administration